TikTok's Homemade Lip Stain Is Impressive — But There's A Catch

 @mangomoniica Replying to @raminaxbeauty The closest to pink as i could get😅 #lipstain #foodcoloringlipstain #foodcoloring #lipstainhack #liptutorial #pinklipstain #diylipstain #makeuphack #viralmakeuphack #fyp #foryou #makeuptoks #beautytoks #BigInkEnergy #mangomoniica ♬ Monkeys Spinning Monkeys - Kevin MacLeod & Kevin The Monkey

-Once I'd swirled all the colours into one (taking care not to get any on my fingers or my cream bath mat), I dipped in one of the Rawr Cosmetic Cotton Buds, £2, which are tapered and resemble the doe-foot applicator inside many lip products.
+Once I'd swirled all the colours into one (taking care not to get any on my fingers or my cream bath mat), I dipped in one of the Swisspers Earth Kind Cosmetic Cotton Tips, $2.99 which are tapered and resemble the doe-foot applicator inside many lip products.
 My lips are very dry so I slicked on some balm, patted it in for extra moisture and prayed that my hand was steady enough to stay within my lip line.

 The application was surprisingly easy and the shape of the cotton bud made lining my lips quite simple.
 I was worried that the intense food colouring would start to bleed outside my lip line and make it look like I'd devoured several ice lollies but exactly like some of the designer lip stains I've tried recently, it dried immediately.
 This isn't great news if you make a mistake, which is why I'd suggest resting your elbow on a dressing table or something similar for balance.